Fundamental limitations to key distillation from Gaussian states with Gaussian operations: Introduction

-Among the simplest and most fundamental examples of CV QKD protocols are those based on Gaussian states and Gaussian measurements~\cite{Ralph1999, Hillery2000, Reid2000, Gottesman2001, Cerf01, Grosshans02, Grosshans2003, Weedbrook04, GarciaPatron09, GarciaPatron-Thesis}.
+Paradigmatic examples of CV QKD protocols are those based on Gaussian states and Gaussian measurements~\cite{Ralph1999, Hillery2000, Reid2000, Gottesman2001, Cerf01, Grosshans02, Grosshans2003, Weedbrook04, GarciaPatron09, GarciaPatron-Thesis, Tserkis2020, Mountogiannakis2022}.
 The main advantage of this all-Gaussian paradigm~\cite{weedbrook12, adesso14, BUCCO} is that it is relatively experimentally friendly: coherent states~\cite{Schroedinger1926-coherent, Klauder1960, Glauber1963, Sudarshan1963}, squeezed states~\cite{Kennard1927, Stoler1970, Yuen1976, Slusher1985, Andersen2016, Schnabel2017}, homodyne and heterodyne detection~\cite{Braunstein-review, BUCCO} are nowadays relatively inexpensive ingredients, especially compared to general quantum states and operations.
 At the same time, it is still quite powerful in the context of QKD: in fact, it has been shown that any sufficiently entangled Gaussian state can be used, in combination with local Gaussian operations and public communication, to distil a secret key~\cite{Navascues2005, Navascues2005b, Rodo2007}.
-The effectiveness of the all-Gaussian paradigm in QKD is in stark contrast with its fundamentally limited performances at many other tasks of fundamental interest, such as universal quantum computation~\cite{Bartlett2002, Menicucci2006, Ohlinger2010, Mari-Eisert}, entanglement distillation~\cite{nogo1, nogo2, nogo3}, error correction~\cite{Niset2009}, and state transformations in general resource theories~\cite{G-resource-theories, assisted-Ryuji}.
+The effectiveness of the all-Gaussian paradigm in QKD is in stark contrast with its fundamentally limited performances at many other important tasks, such as universal quantum computation~\cite{Bartlett2002, Menicucci2006, Ohlinger2010, Mari-Eisert}, entanglement distillation~\cite{nogo1, nogo2, nogo3}, error correction~\cite{Niset2009}, and state transformations in general resource theories~\cite{G-resource-theories, assisted-Ryuji}.